byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 1. RADCAL data were used to generate the PlanckMean absorption coefficient.
 Based on the reviewer's experience, the PlanckMean absorption coefficients can have meaningful differences when generated from RADCAL and from HiTEMP2010.
 It is recommended a more recent database being used for the library.
 2. Page 10, missing information on [INSERT RUNTIME COMPARISONS HERE].

+	**This was a placeholder statement that should not have been included in the document.
+It has been removed.**

-3. In Figure 2, the RCSLM seems to consistently perform better than WSGG, except in Example S2.
+4. In Figure 2, the RCSLM seems to consistently perform better than WSGG, except in Example S2.
 In addition, WSGG performs worse than PM in Example S4.
 Can the authors explain why?
-4. Equation 6 appears to be inaccurate.
+5. Equation 6 appears to be inaccurate.
-5. Typo: page 4, line 49, "relating them" -> "relating the"
+6. Typo: page 4, line 49, "relating them" -> "relating the"

-	<span style="color:blue">The phrase has been amended to ". . .using correlations relating them to local properties such as. . .".</span>
+	**The phrase has been amended to ". . .using correlations relating them to local properties such as. . .".**

 ## Reviewer 3